harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 Official provider documentation is providing a list of all exported attributes.
 Check the documentation of `azurerm_storage_account` [here](https://www.terraform.io/docs/providers/azurerm/r/storage_account.html#attributes-reference){:target="_blank"}.

 Besides `description`, the `output` scheme defines another important property called `sensitive`.
-If an output is marked as sensitive, *Terraform* won't write the actual value to logs. `sensitive` is set to `false` in the definition above for demonstration purpose.
+If the output is marked as sensitive, *Terraform* won't write the actual value to logs. `sensitive` is set to `false` in the definition above for demonstration purpose.

-Execute the *Terraform* script using `terraform apply` and check the log messages for the `storage_account_access_key`
+Execute the *Terraform* script using `terraform apply` and check the log messages for the `storage_account_access_key`.

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-2.png"
 title="Terraform Outputs - printed by terraform apply" caption="Terraform Outputs - printed by terraform apply" %}

 ## Overrides

-As said, all `.tf` files within a *Terraform* project are appended together. *Overrides* behave a bit different, they're loaded at the end and their values are merged into existing configurations instead of being simply appended. *Overrides* are a great solution to change simple properties without actually changing the configuration itself.
+As said, all `.tf` files within a *Terraform* project are appended together. *Overrides* behave a bit different, they're loaded at the end, and their values are merged into existing configurations instead of being simply appended. *Overrides* are a great solution to change simple properties without actually changing the configuration itself.

 Typical scenarios for *Overrides* are

  - build servers
  - temporary modifications

-*Override* files must be named `override.tf` or end wiith `_override.tf`.
+*Override* files must be named `override.tf` or end with `_override.tf`.
 If multiple *Override* files are present, they're merged in alphabetical order.
-For example consider the following *Azure App Service*:
+For example, consider the following *Azure App Service*:

 ```hcl
 resource "azurerm_app_service" "webapi" {